antoinevastel/antoinevastel.github.io/_posts/2022-02-26-task-pool-no-deps-nodejs.md

 ```

-The GIF below shows the execution of code above (100 tasks with `MAX_CONCURRENCY = 5`).
+The GIF below shows the execution of the code above (100 tasks with `MAX_CONCURRENCY = 5`).
-We see that not all tasks are executed at once.
+We see that tasks are not all executed at once.
-At a given tasks, 5 tasks are executed, and whenever a task finishes, another task is automatically run without having to wait for the 4 others:
+At a given time, 5 tasks are being executed, and whenever a task finishes, another task is automatically run without having to wait for the 4 others to complete:
 <br/>
 <br/>
 <img src="/assets/media/task-pool-exec.gif">